• Recipe Index

 • Chinese 5-spice powder - this is a blend of star anise, fennel, cinnamon, cloves and peppercorns, and goes perfectly with pork.

-• Ginger and garlic – you can use fresh if you prefer, but I like to use ready-prepared ginger and garlic from a jar for convenience.
-It also makes it easier to get the quantities correct in a recipe because garlic cloves can differ in size depending of the size of the garlic bulb.
+• Ginger and garlic - you can use fresh if you prefer, but I like to use ready-prepared ginger and garlic from a jar for convenience.
+It also makes it easier to get the quantities correct in a recipe because garlic cloves can differ in size depending on the size of the garlic bulb.

 • Soy sauce - I used dark soy sauce in this recipe.